 The Phase I ESA is a details orientated report that analyses the potential for actual or potential contamination of a site or property, and the potential environmental liabilities associated with the identified contamination if present.

 A Phase I ESAs can help you make informed decisions about a property transactions, and can identify baseline environmental conditions of a property prior to a sale.

-The process of compiling an ESA involves the review of current and past land uses (includes a site visit), record searches, personal interviews and an analysis of the results of record searches including the Ministry of Environment’s Site Registry for contaminated sites.
-All gathered information is compiled and used to assess the potential of actual or potential contamination on a site, and if found the impact of the identified contamination.
+The process of compiling an Phase I ESA involves the review of current and past land uses (includes a site visit), record searches, personal interviews and an analysis of record searches, which includes the Ministry of Environment’s Site Registry for contaminated sites.
+All gathered information is compiled and used to assess the potential of actual or potential contamination on a site, and if found, the impact of the identified contamination.